Environmental Guiding Principles

 In the summer of 2008, Allegheny created the position of Sustainability Coordinator and hired alumna Kelly Boulton.
 The sustainability coordinator collaborates with the entire campus to develop innovative means of integrating sustainability and efficiency into the campus culture, operations and curriculum.
 Allegheny’s unique brand of ‘deep infrastructure sustainability’ supports the work of the sustainability coordinator as well as other engaged staff, faculty and students.

 As a charter signatory of the American College & University Presidents’ Climate Commitment, Allegheny has acknowledged the need for global reduction of greenhouse gas emissions and has developed a comprehensive climate action plan to achieve climate neutrality by the year 2020.
-In January 2011, the College commited to purchasing 100% of its electricity from wind generated sources, a change that immediately eliminated over 50 percent of the institution’s carbon footprint.
+In January 2011, the College committed to purchasing 100% of its electricity from wind generated sources, a change that immediately eliminated over 50 percent of the institution’s carbon footprint.